5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 	3. Install ssdtPRGen using terminal: https://github.com/Piker-Alpha/ssdtPRGen.sh
 	4. Open Terminal and type: sudo /Users/YOURUSERNAME/ssdtPRGen.sh
 	5. Go to Users/YOURUSERNAME/Library/ssdtPRGen.
 There you'll find an ssdt.aml
-	6. Rename ssdt.aml to SSDT-PM and replace the one in EFI > OC > ACPI with it
+	6. Rename ssdt.aml to SSDT-PM.aml and replace the one in EFI > OC > ACPI with it
+	7. In config, go to ACPI > Add and re-enable SSDT-PM if it is disabled.
+Add your CPU model to the comment section (if you like)
-	7. Disable the two patches from step 2 again.
+	8. Disable the two patches from step 2 again.
-	8. Save config and reboot.
+	9. Save config and reboot.

+The CPU should work fine now.
+Optionally, you can install Intel Power Gadget to check if the CPU works within it's specs.

 NOTE: You can also add modifiers to the terminal command for building the SSDT.
 You can - for example - drop the low frequency from their default 1200 MHz to 900 MHz in 100 mHz increments, but no lower than that.
 Otherwise the System Crashes during boot.
 I suggests you experiement a bit.